Darren McGettigan - My Donegal Family History

 Great-grandfather James as the eldest son of Dan Roe took over the family farm.
 He was a well respected County Council foreman and was also a keen sportsman.
 He played soccer along with his brother Big Neil for Lough Keel Celtic.
 He married Annie Ferry who was from Derryreel near Falcarragh on 15 October 1899.
 James was then twenty-three years of age and Annie eighteen.
 The O’Ferrys were another old Donegal family, known in the late sixteenth and early seventeenth centuries as the followers of the colourful Donegal chieftain Mulmurry McSweeney Doe.
 James and Annie had a large family of ten sons and four daughters.
 A photo taken of most of the family survives from 1927.
 James’ brothers and sister never married.
 Edward died in 1945 and Big Neil on 26 March 1967.
 Gracie lived to be ninety-four years of age and died on 14 February 1978.
 My great-grandfather died on 5 June 1951 aged seventy-six years of age, great-grandmother Annie dying on 11 November 1965 aged eighty-three.
 Most of the Dan Roe McGettigans and their ancestors are buried in the large family plot at the lower end of the graveyard which surrounds the ruined Franciscan abbey of Kilmacrennan.
 However, granduncle Barney was the first person to be buried in the new graveyard near the Catholic Church in Kilmacrennan village when he died in 1980 aged seventy-one.
 Granduncle Packie is also buried in the new graveyard.
 Packie died in the year 2000 aged seventy-six.

 My granddad Neil was born on 19 April 1912 and died in December 1990 aged seventy-eight.
 He went to work in London in the 1930s where he met Agnes Hennessy from Rathnew in Co.
 Wicklow.
 They married in Wicklow on 23 January 1940 and had a family of six sons.
 A large number of McGettigan grandchildren and great-grand children now live in the Wicklow Town area.
-One of the grandchildren, Roisin McGettigan, is a well known international athlete.
+One of the grandchildren, Roisin McGettigan, is a well known if now recently retired international athlete.
 Another son of James and Annie, John is in his nineties and still going strong.
 John continued the work on the family farm.
 He married Bridget McGinty in 1949 and together they had a family of ten children.
 John and Bridget are very highly regarded by the local community in Kilmacrennan and Termon and they also have a very large number of grandchildren and great-grandchildren.
 (Sadly my much loved grandaunt Bridget passed away in January 2014.
 Granduncle John sadly passed away exactly one month later in February 2014.
 They had been very happily married for almost sixty-five years.
-I would just like to say that John and Bridget were the two most decent people I ever met and that I will always remember the very kind way they always welcomed me into their home in Meenreagh over the very many years that I have been visiting them in Donegal).
+John and Bridget were great people and I will always remember the very kind way they welcomed me into their home in Meenreagh over the very many years that I have been visiting them in Donegal).
 The youngest of the family, Packie McGettigan was a very popular postman in Churchill and later in Letterkenny.
 He married grandaunt Kathleen McGettigan (a distant relative).
 Packie and Kathleen too had a large family, most of who continue to live in the Letterkenny and north Donegal areas.
 Granduncle Barney and his wife Annie Murray (she had the same surname as Barney's grandmother) also continued to live in north Donegal.
 Most of their children eventually moved to the Dublin area where Barney's eldest son Jim established the Regency hotel chain.
 Jim's latest venture has been to establish a hotel and a few McGettigan pubs in Dubai in the United Arab Emirates.
 Another of Barney's sons, Fr Denis is a very popular priest in the diocese of Raphoe.
 Granduncle Henry married an Englishwoman, Gertrude May Barley in the USA.
 Most of his children now live in the Washington DC area and his eldest son Patrick McGettigan had a very successful business career after first serving in the US Marine Corps.
 My grandaunts Madge and Teresa both found successful careers as nurses in England where they married and where their families continue to live today.
 Granduncle Oliver also became a priest and he too spent much of his career in England.
 Madge is still going strong in England today although Fr Oliver sadly has since passed away.

 ‘I love the blue mountains of dear Donegal